 The Carter House served as Federal Brig.
 Gen. Jacob D Cox’s headquarters when he took possession of it before daybreak.
 As the battle brought its carnage, the Carter family hid in the north room of the basement.

 The front yard of the Lotz House saw the Battle of Franklin as well.
 The house served as a hospital while the Lotz family sought refuge in the basement of the Carter House with the Carter family.
 Some of the battle scars can be seen: like the patchwork Mr. Lotz had to do because a cannon ball crashed through the roof, the upstairs bedroom floor to the first floor.
 Bloodstains can be seen in every room.
-You can purchase a value ticket to see all three homes and hear their stories for $35 which includes a one-hour tour of Carter House, one-hour tour of Carnton and a guided tour of Lotz.
+You can even purchase a value ticket to see all three homes and hear their stories.

 Taste the spirits that are coming out of Williamson County by filling your tank and traversing the 70-mile Masters & Makers Trail to experience the culture and flavors of the area.
 Pick up your passport at any location and, once you have your passport fully stamped, stop by the visitor center in downtown Franklin for a free t-shirt.
 Sip award-winning wines while drinking in the views at Arrington Vineyards; try small batch spirits at H Clark Distillery; and try craft beers at Mantra Artisan Ales and Mill Creek Brewing Co.

 After all that drinking, you’ll want a hearty dinner; and Cork & Cow in downtown Franklin delivers with shrimp and scallop gnocchi, steaks, burgers, halibut and trout.
 Start your meal with the street corn fritter or the tomato tart.
 After your filling dinner, make room for the espresso coconut cake or the chocolate cheesecake.